 Master of Arts (Theology)

-- A minimum GPA of 2.5 in the 501-level courses and a minimum cumulative GPA 3.00 cumulative in all courses applied to the M. A. (Theology) degree.
+- A minimum GPA of 2.5 in the foundational 501-level courses and a minimum cumulative GPA 3.00 overall in all courses applied to the M. A. (Theology) degree.

 - Foreign language reading proficiency is required only if such competence is demanded by the proposed research projects.